chamons/VinylCutter/README.md

 even more so when you add methods to return new instances with modified items.

-There is a [proposal](https://github.com/dotnet/csharplang/blob/master/proposals/records) to fix this, but even if accepted it will be a long time until it is usable everywhere.
+There is a [proposal](https://github.com/dotnet/csharplang/blob/master/proposals/records.md) to fix this, but even if accepted it will be a long time until it is usable everywhere.

-**VinylCutter** is a single code generator to generate the boilerplate for you.
+**VinylCutter** is a simple code generator to generate the boilerplate for you.

 ## Usage

+## Building

+- Open VinylCutter.sln or `msbuild VinylCutter.sln`.